Onto-Med/phenoman-evaluation/README.md

 * `-s 43627` -> set a seed "43627", so that the generated patient data is reproducible
 * `-p 100000` -> number of patients the population will consist of
 * `-m ...` -> Synthea modules filter
-* `-c synthea.properties` -> path to configuration file with additional configurations for Synthea(TM)

-Resulting patient data will be placed inside the folder `synthea/output/fhir`.
+Resulting patient data will be placed inside the folder `output/fhir`.

 ## Importing the FHIR resources into a FHIR Server